icesat2py/icepyx/doc/source/index.rst

     **Community**
     ^^^^^^^^^^^^^

-    icepyx is more than just software.
+    icepyx is more than just software!
-    We are a community of data producers, managers, and users aiming to collaborate openly and share code and skills for every step along the entire data pipeline.
+    We're a community of data producers, managers, and users who collaborate openly and share code and skills for every step along the entire data pipeline.

     .. link-button:: contact_ref_label